enyosolutions/vue-awesome-components/docs/guide/awesomecrud/readme.md

 ---
 {
-  "title": "Enyo crud component",
+  "title": "Awesome Crud",
   "lang": "en-US"
 }
 ---

-# Vue Crud component
+# Vue Awesome Crud

-The crud component is one of the most powerful components of the package.
+The Awesome Crud is one of the most powerful components of the package.
 It allows you to quickly build and CRUD capable interface in vue, with a table list, and forms for creating / editing items.

 <video width="800" height="600" controls autoplay="true">
   <source src="./awesomecrud-demo.mp4" type="video/mp4">